Temporally Resolution Decrement: Utilizing the Shape Consistency for Higher Computational Efficiency: Our Approach

 Temporally Resolution Decrement (TRD) is an effective albeit simple training strategy for CNNs.
 Instead of training the network with fixed image resolution, we randomly reduce the training image to low resolution in time domain.
 Specifically, each epoch has a $P$ probability of being selected into the set $\pi$, we train CNNs with low resolution images when present training epoch $e \in \pi$, and normally train with original resolution on the other epochs $E - \pi$, $i.e.$, the variable resolution $R$ of training images is set as:

 where $e$ represents the present training epoch, and $R_{original}$ as well as $\lambda$ represent the original and reduced resolution, respectively.
-Note that we set epoch as the time slice rather than batch or even a single image for resolution change in the time domain, because we consider each epoch of training as one time of cognitive process of the model.
-When using our method, in each cognitive process, only the shape semantics is consistent while the texture information is difficult to guarantee uniformity due to its instability.
+Note that we set epoch as the time slice rather than batch or even a single image for resolution change in time domain, because each epoch training contains whole training images and is able to ensure model obtain the present resolution knowledge.
+When the network changes from one resolution to only the shape semantics is consistent while the texture information is difficult to guarantee uniformity due to its instability.
 Thus the correlation between the learned texture-related patterns and the correct label becomes spurious since the texture-related patterns fail to hold in the same manner as them held in the past.
 This would enforce the model to focus on the invariant and robust shape-related patterns, which has been proven to be beneficial in various ways.

-Besides, fully connected layers in CNNs need fixed-size inputs for their definition, so we change the original average pooling layer into adaptive pooling layer to solve the dimension changes.
-This operation does not change any network parameters.
 Our method enjoys a plug-and-play property that it can be conveniently incorporated into almost any existing deep learning project by merely adding a few lines of code.
 We present the code-level description of TRD algorithm in Appendix A.